Have you ever been reading a book or watching a movie and wondered how the author was able to so completely paint a picture of a character?

 Examples Of Indirect Characterization In A Screenplay

 Indirect characterization is a very powerful tool in a writer’s toolkit.
-Telling the audience about a character’s personality through their actions, dialogue and other characters’ reactions to them.
 It’s a great way to quickly create multiple characters, and by extension the world in which they exist.

 Indirect characterization is the most general of our character development techniques.
 In other words, it’s the broadest stroke we can use that covers the most ground.
 It’s not so much that indirect characterization paints a more complete picture of a character as it does give us an impression of him or her without actually defining them directly.

-This makes indirect characterization perfect for establishing a large cast of characters in a short amount of time, or for introducing new characters into an existing cast without muddying up the waters too much.
+This makes it perfect for establishing a large cast of characters in a short amount of time, or for introducing new characters into an existing cast without muddying up the waters too much.

 Perhaps most importantly, indirect characterization allows us to introduce complex and potentially difficult-to-write characters by allowing us to define them through their actions and other people’s responses to them, rather than through direct exposition or internal monologue.

 You can use indirect characterization in any number of ways:

 When you have what you think is a fairly straightforward character, but you’re having trouble getting all your ideas down on paper because there are too many competing.

 Some of the best examples of indirect characterization involve “foreshadowing,” which is a way to hint at future events or reveal aspects of a character that would otherwise be difficult to show.
 A great example is found in the movie Forrest Gump.

 The movie stars Tom Hanks as a character with a disability, but he is able to perform amazing athletic feats that seem superhuman.
 In one scene, Forrest Gump and his friend Bubba are fishing from a small boat when it capsizes.